Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Accelerated Training and Inference of IGL NN Using DHF in IGL

+We use a DHF NN to approximate the LSH, where the NN encodes each STA's state as a code vector.
+The similarity between the codes of two STAs approximates the geometric proximity and how likely the contention and interference will occur between them.
+Since the exact location of STAs is not measured, we use the state embeddings of STA pairs as the input of hashing to approximate the geometric relation in each STA pair.
+Then, by comparing the bits of the STAs' hash codes, we can efficiently find the contending and interfering STA pairs.
+Specifically, the DHF NN with parameters $\theta_{\mathrm{HF}}$ to compute each STA's soft hash code based on the STA's state embeddings as

-where $b_k^n \in \{-1,1\}$ for $n = 1, \dots, \Lambda$, and $\Lambda$ is the number of bits in each hash code.
+where $\tilde{b}_k^n \in [-1,1]$ for $n = 1, \dots, \Lambda$, and $\Lambda$ is the number of bits in each hash code.
 To train the DHF, part of the loss is designed to adjust the similarity between codes based on the contention and interference indicators $O^{\mathrm{C}}_{i,j} + O^{\mathrm{H}}_{i,j}$ as

-where $\frac{1}{2\Lambda} ( \sum_{n=1}^{\Lambda} b_i^n b_j^n + \Lambda )$ is the normalized Hamming distance between STAs $i$ and $j$'s hash codes.
+where $\frac{1}{2\Lambda} ( \sum_{n=1}^{\Lambda} \tilde{b}_i^n \tilde{b}_j^n + \Lambda )$ is the normalized Hamming distance between STAs $i$ and $j$'s hash codes.
 The loss in \eqref{eq:loss_dhf_similarity} reduces the Hamming distances between STAs' codes if they are contending or hidden from each other, or otherwise increases the Hamming distances.
 Further, to ensure that each bit encodes different information about the STAs' states, part of the loss is designed to reduce the correlation between bit positions in the hash codes as \cite{luo2023survey}

-where $[\mathbf{b}_1, \dots, \mathbf{b}_K][\mathbf{b}_1, \dots, \mathbf{b}_K]^{\rm T}$ is the matrix with off-diagonal elements that measure the correlations between bit positions.
+where $[\tilde{\mathbf{b}}_1, \dots, \tilde{\mathbf{b}}_K][\tilde{\mathbf{b}}_1, \dots, \tilde{\mathbf{b}}_K]^{\rm T}$ is the matrix with off-diagonal elements that measure the correlations between bit positions.
 The total loss of the DHF is

 where $\lambda > 0$ is the weight of the correlation loss part in the total loss.
 The training of the DHF is outlined in Algorithm \ref{alg:dhf}.
+The hard hash code is generated using the trained DHF as

-The applications of the DHF are explained below.
+where $\sgn$ takes the sign, $-1$ or $1$, of the soft hard code bits.
+The applications of the trained DHF are explained below.